MoebiusSolutions/auth-demo/docs/Manual-Actions-in-LDAP-CLI.md

 * From inside any container, as `ldap:389`
     * For example: `docker compose exec ldap ldapsearch -x -b 'dc=example,dc=com' -H 'ldap://ldap:389'`

-Anonymous authentication is enabled, so we can list contents without credentials:
+Anonymous authentication is partially enabled, so we can connect without credentials:

 ```
 docker compose exec ldap \